nsidc/qgreenland/doc/user-how-to/adding-data.md

 ## Uploading New Layers to QGreenland

-## Selecting for Greenland-Specific Data

-Because the geographic extent of some QGreenland data layers extends beyond the geographic and political border of Greenland to include the surrounding water bodies and land masses, it might sometimes be necessary to filter out certain data if one is only interested in data within Greenland’s geographic boundary.
-You can do this using the Greenland coastlines 2017 polygon layer.

 To add new data layers to QGreenland:
 1. In the **Menu Bar**, go to **Layer -> Add Layer**, and choose the layer type you want to add.
 Alternatively, you can either click on the desired add layer button